 Consideration should be given as to which corporate entity or entities require a Gambling Commission licence and whether each entity will itself qualify for a continuation licence.
-The Gambling Commission has stated that Operators can expect the transition of arrangements to enable continuation rights to be extended to a wholly owned subsidiary of, or parent company of, an entity that would itself qualify for continuation rights.
-The Gambling Commission is expected to provide further details in respect of this.
+Continuation rights extend to a wholly owned subsidiary of, or parent company of (where the qualifying entity is that parent company's wholly owned subsidiary), an entity that would itself qualify for continuation rights.
 It should also be noted that newly incorporated subsidiaries that acquire EEA or White List licences prior to applications being submitted should also be able to qualify for continuation rights.